-Number Course Credits
+Number Credits Course

-undergraduates of agogy minor is open as an option to West ther than Piano majors.
-Interested students m d should then declare the minor by complet gistrar's Office. ust be accepted by the
+The Piano Pedagogy minor is open as an option to Westminster Choir College undergraduates other than Piano majors.
+Interested students must be accepted by the Piano Faculty and should then declare the minor by completing a form available in the Assistant Registrar's Office.

-Acceptance to M finor:
+Acceptance to Minor:

-For piano primary - by recommendatio piano teacher n of the applied
+For piano primary - by recommendation of the applied

-For non-piano primary - by recommen teacher, advisor, audition and interview
+For non-piano primary - by recommendation of the applied teacher, advisor, audition and interview with the Piano Faculty

-Required Cours ees 12
+Required Course es 12

 PI297 Fundamentals of Piano Pedagogy I 3

-PI298 Fundamentals of Piano Pedagogy II 3 3 3
+PI298 Fundamentals of Piano Pedagogy II 3

 PI340 Keyboard Skills 3

 PI435 Survey of Piano Literature I1

 or 3

 PI436 Survey of Piano Literature II 1

-Electives 3
+Electives , 3

-Electives chosen from
+Electives chosen from the following:

-PI397 PI413 Fundamentals of Piano Pedagogy III (3 י)
+PI397 Fundamentals of Piano Pedagogy III (3)

-PI415 PI435 Accompanying Class (2) Survey of Piano Literature I 1 (3)
+PI413 Accompanying Class (2)

-PI436 Survey of Piano Literature $I^{(3)}$

-PI512 Chamber Music (2)
+PI435 PI436 PI512 Survey of Piano Literature I1 Survey of Piano Literature II1 (3) Chamber Music (2)

-PI585 Piano Ensemble (1)
+Piano Ensemble (1)

-15
+Total Required Credits

 Students must take either PI435 or PI436.
-The remaining course may be taken to fulfill elective requirements
+The remaining course may be taken to fulfill elective